Come The Revolution

 “Don’t we all,” said Hill with a snort.
 He stood and pulled on his pants.

 Meanwhile, I shifted my possessions from the bed to the locker.
-“Is there a laundromat?”
+“Is there a laundry?”
 I asked.

 “Across the street and down a bit,” Hill said, waving his hand in the general direction.
 He sat back down.